ceejbot/fivebeans/README.md

 `client.reserve(function(err, jobid, payload) {});`

 Reserve a job.
 Responds with the id and the job data.
-The data is passed through untouched.
+The payload is a Buffer object.

 #### reserve_with_timeout

 `client.reserve_with_timeout(seconds, function(err, jobid, payload) {});`

 Reserve a job, waiting the specified number of seconds before timing out. *err* contains the string "TIMED_OUT" if the specified time elapsed before a job became available.
+Payload is a buffer.

 #### touch